adhuhaam/hros-II/Readme.md

 The **HR Operations System (HRoS)** is a comprehensive HR management platform designed specifically for construction companies operating in the Maldives.
 The system handles complete employee lifecycle management, expatriate documentation, project site allocation, and island transfer operations.

+> **Update**: The application now includes a simplified landing page, a basic email/password login form and middleware based role-based access control.
+A default `admin` user is seeded for development.

 ### Key Objectives
 - Streamline HR operations for construction projects
 - Manage expatriate work permits and documentation